Teradata/stacki-wiki/Backend-Installation.md

 2. Spreadsheet Mode

 ### Discovery Mode
-In discovery mode, a host that is unknown to the cluster manager is discovered on the network, by an app called **insert-ethers**.
+In discovery mode, a host that is unknown to the stacki frontend is discovered on the network, by an application called **insert-ethers**.

 1. After the frontend is installed, on the command line, run